 Article 7.
-Audit Required; Report to National Indian Gaming Commission.
+Audit and Record-keeping Requirements.

 7.01.
 Annual Audit.
-The regulatory agency shall conduct or have conducted an independent audit of all gaming enterprises on an annual basis and shall submit the resulting audit reports to the Tribal Council and the National Indian Gaming Commission.
+The regulatory agency shall cause to be conducted an independent audit of all gaming enterprises on an annual basis and shall submit the resulting audit reports to the Tribal Council and the NIGC.

 7.02.
-Audit to Include Contracts for Gaming Services, Equipment or Supplies.
-All contracts for gaming services, gaming equipment, concessions or supplies shall be specifically included within the scope of the audit, provided, that the regulatory agency or the Tribal Council may require that contracts for gaming services, gaming equipment, concessions or supplies which are less than $25,000.00 annually be included in the scope of the audit if inclusion is deemed necessary to protect the public interest in the integrity of the operation of the gaming enterprise.
+Audit to Include Contracts for Gaming Services, Concessions, Equipment, Devices or Supplies.
+All gaming-related contracts that result in the purchase of services, concessions, equipment, devices, or supplies for more than $25,000 in any year (except contracts for professional legal and accounting services) shall be specifically included within the scope of the audit conducted under Section 7.01 of this Ordinance, .

 7.03.
 Record-keeping Requirements.
 Each gaming enterprise conducting Class II or Class III gaming shall keep accounting records on a double entry system of accounting, maintaining detailed, supporting, and subsidiary records which can be identified to each gaming facility.
 Gaming enterprises subject to this provision shall maintain the following records for not less than five years: